xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Jeff Martin Helps You to Think about Golf with a Productive Mindset

+# Tips from The PGA Tour - Episode 39.
+Ball-striking Lessons from Henrik Stenson and Tiger Woods

 # Chris Green Addresses Important Launch Monitor Data and Matchups
 * 1 minute on a clock is 6 degrees, a minor change with clubface is about 2-3 degrees